-- warm 1 gallon of milk to 80-90 degrees (you can add fresh whey from your previous batch of cheese as a culture - to every one. gallon of milk you would add 1 quart of whey: This is not necessary, but if you are using raw milk it will add flavor to your cheese)
+- You can add fresh whey from your previous batch of cheese as a culture - to every one gallon of milk you would add 1 quart of whey: This is not necessary, but if you are using raw milk it will add flavor to your cheese.

-- Pour the curds into a cheesecloth-lined colander, which is over a bowl or bucket to catch the whey.
+9) Pour the curds into a cheesecloth-lined colander that is over a bowl or bucket to catch the whey.

-- knot one corner of the cloth around the other three corners and hand the bag of curds to drain for one hour (I often hang the bag above of my sink or with a wood spoon over a large pot or bucket).
-If you are making 5 gallons worth of cheese you will hang your cheese for 12-24 hours and this will be sufficient pressing.
+- If you are making 5 gallons worth of cheese, you will hang your cheese for 12-24 hours and this will be sufficient pressing.

 12) Place curds into a clean cheesecloth and place into a press.

 - If you do not have a cheese press, you can place the cheese on a plate, tie a bandanna around the cheese, and place between two plates.
 Place a heavy object(s) such as clean bricks, containers of water, cast iron pot etc. on top and press for 12-24 hours.

 Eat and enjoy!!
 Place unused portion in the refrigerator for up to a week.